Testing the Virtual Device from the Guest Kernel

 A few notable things in this code:

-• Once the device's registers are mapped into virtual memory, we can read and write to them using ioread32 and iowrite32.
+.
 It's important to use these functions rather than directly read/write to memory because these are not standard memory access operations: these functions will ensure important things like bypassing the CPU caches, disabling compiler optimisations, and will have memory barriers preventing the compiler/CPU to reorder the corresponding instructions.
-Through these functions we have two types of operations when talking to the device:
+Through these functions we have two types of operations when talking to the device:- Generating a random number: to achieve that we read with

 Launching the Test